Fixed-Displacement Pump (TL)

 -

-If the parameter Leakage and friction parameterization is set to Tabulated data - volumetric and mechanical loss
+If the Leakage and friction parameterization parameter is set to Tabulated data - volumetric and mechanical loss

-Parametrization via input signal
+Parameterization via the input signal

 for inputs less than 0